-The International Agency for Research on Cancer (IARC) continues to closely monitor the COVID-19 situation and is currently exploring various initiatives and collaborations to assess the impact of the disease on cancer and cancer prevention.
-Studies to investigate the effects of the COVID-19 virus (SARS-CoV-2) on cancer mortality and survival are being considered together with IARC’s international partners.
+The International Agency for Research on Cancer (IARC) continues to closely monitor the COVID-19 situation and is currently involved in various initiatives and collaborations to assess the impact of the disease on cancer and cancer prevention.
+Studies to investigate the effects of the COVID-19 virus (SARS-CoV-2) on cancer mortality and survival are being conducted together with IARC’s international partners.
 Some of IARC’s contributions at the intersection of cancer and COVID-19 are described here.

 - COVID-19 and Cancer Taskforce

 IARC has joined the global COVID-19 and Cancer Taskforce to help coordinate efforts to synthesize and rapidly disseminate data on how the COVID-19 pandemic is affecting cancer outcomes worldwide.
 Together with other leading organizations, IARC has posted a Call for Expressions of Interest for researchers interested in joining a modelling consortium that can help quantify the impact of the pandemic on cancer outcomes, resulting from disruptions in the delivery of preventive, screening, and therapeutic interventions.